Joshfairhead/Obsidian/Omnicient/Artefacts (entropy)/Hermitage User Stories.md

 -  **Capabilities Personas** Within your capabilities personas there may also be profiles that show your first aid capabilities in case of emergency
 - General Health Condition Profile: Your general (private) data/ patient profile to be shared in case of emergency (only) and fi shielded from insurance companies
 - Diabetes Health Condition Profile: As per example if you are a diabetes patient, this profile will track all you medicine use per reporting moment.
 Reporting moments being: a blood measurement (enabled with sensor and internet connection to log all measurements during the day) a dosis of insuline being taken (again sensor and internet connection to report dosage)
 - First Aid Capabilities profile.
 When verified as a trained first aid volunteer, this profile can make your location visible to nearby notifications by Safety Organizations in case of emergency.
-Fi when someone is having a cardiac arrest and you are able to help them you will receive a notification if this is happening on a location near where you are present at the moment
+Fi when someone is having a cardiac arrest and you are able to help them you will receive a notification if this is happening on a location near where you are present at the moment.

 ---